Turbine1991/mainsail-theme-elegance/README.md

 This theme allows you to easily select or create your own colour scheme.

 Please edit theme.css to try another colour, animated gradient transition theme, SVG image theme.
+The screenshots don't do the schemes justice, so please, try each of them out.

 ## Install
 - Create or clear the ".theme" folder inside your Klipper config folder.
 Example: `~/printer_data/config/.theme/`